 History of Woodloch

 Fast forward to the late 1800s, James Henry and Adelaine Thompson, the grandparents of Helen Lockwood and James A. Thompson (Helen’s brother), purchased a large piece of land along the east shore of the lake from Martha J. Quick.
-The west shoreline was sold off as parcels during the Depression.
+The west shoreline was sold off as parcels during the Great Depression.

-t just so happens that Lake Teedyuskung was home to a famous resident.
+It just so happens that Lake Teedyuskung was also home to a famous resident.
 That would be Daniel Carter Beard, one of the founders of the Boy Scouts of America (May 1905).
-An avid woodsman, illustrator and naturalist, Daniel Carter Beard was a pioneering spirit of the Boy Scouts of America.
+An avid woodsman, illustrator and naturalist, Beard was a pioneering spirit of the Boy Scouts of America.
 In 1882, he illustrated Mark Twain’s ‘A Connecticut Yankee in King Arthur’s Court.’
 Already 60 years old when the BSA was formed, Dan Beard became a founder when he merged his ‘The Sons of Daniel Boone’ organization with the naturalist Ernest Seton’s ‘Woodcraft Indians’ in 1910.

 Dan owned 3 parcels on the lake.
 He acquired one piece from the George Rowland Estate in 1878.
 The second piece was owned by his brother, Harry Beard.
 The third piece of property was purchased by Mrs. Kellog in 1888 from James Henry Thompson and sold to Dan Beard for his school in 1926.
 It was remodeled into a tavern during the 1950s.